Masuria: Polish Masuria — the Działdowo county

 The region of Działdowo (Soldau), where according to the official German census of 1910 ethnic Germans formed a minority of 37.3%, was excluded from the plebiscite and became part of Poland.
 This was reasoned with placing the railway connection between Warsaw and Danzig (Gdańsk), of vital importance to Poland as it connected central Poland with its recently obtained seacoast, completely under Polish sovereignty.
-Działdowo itself counted about 24,000 people of which 18,000 were Masurians.
+Działdowo itself counted about 24,000 people, of which 18,000 were Masurians.

-According to the municipal administration of Rybno, after World War I Poles in Działdowo believed that they will be quickly joined with Poland, they organised secret gatherings during which the issue of rejoining Polish state with help of Polish military was discussed.
+According to the municipal administration of Rybno, after World War I, Poles in Działdowo believed that they would be quickly joined with Poland, they organised secret gatherings during which the issue of rejoining the Polish state with the help of the Polish military was discussed.
 According to the Rybno administration, most active Poles in that subregion included Jóżwiakowscy, Wojnowscy, Grzeszczowscy families working under the guidance of politician Leon Wojnowski who protested German attempts to remain Działdowo a part of Germany after the war; other local pro-Polish activists were Alfred Wellenger, Paczyński, Tadeusz Bogdański, Jóźwiakowski.

 The historian Andreas Kossert describes that the incorporation happened despite protests of the local populace, the municipal authorities and the German Government, According to Kossert, 6,000 inhabitants of the region soon left the area.

-In 1920, the candidate of the German Party in Poland, Ernst Barczewski, was elected to the Sejm with 74.6 percent of votes and to the Polish Senate with 34.6% of votes for the Bloc of National Minorities in 1928.
+In 1920, the candidate of the German Party in Poland, Ernst Barczewski, was elected to the Sejm with 74.6% of votes and to the Polish Senate with 34.6% of votes for the Bloc of National Minorities in 1928.
 During the Polish–Soviet War Działdowo was briefly occupied by the Red Army regarded as liberator from the Polish authority by the local German population, which hoisted the German flag, but it was soon recovered by the Polish Army.

-During the interwar period many native inhabitants of Działdowo subregion left and migrated to Germany.
+During the interwar period, many native inhabitants of the Działdowo subregion left and migrated to Germany.